EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 ### Companies with Jobs

 Lastly, I wanted to determine which companies were offering jobs with skills within my skill set.
 Accomplishing this was a bit trickier than the others.
 I first needed to determine which jobs in the job_postings_fact table had at least one skill requirement within my skill set.
 For this, I used a subquery on the intersection table to get the distinct job IDs that have one of the skills in the list.
-Next, I used that subquery in the WHERE clause of a CTE to create a temporary dataset grouped by company ID with the average salary and number of jobs.
-I then query that CTE so I can include the company name and link on Google.
+Next, I used that subquery in the WHERE clause of a CTE to create a temporary dataset grouped by company ID with the average salary and number of postings.
+I then query that CTE so I can make it more readable by including the company name and link on Google.

 ```SQL
 WITH company_jobs AS (